 When configuring or changing the retention period, be aware of the following behaviors:

-To remove previously deleted records before their scheduled expiration, manual intervention via the database is required.
+To remove specific deleted records before their scheduled expiration without changing the global retention period, the database can be accessed directly.
 This is described in the Manual Database Cleanup section below.

 When a patient or user is deleted, the system creates a record in a dedicated collection: